rushsteve1/ranni/docs/design.md

 1 - 2.0 #= -1.0
 (1/2) + 2.0 #= 2.5
 ```
+This also demonstrates the only form of type coercion in Ranni:
+Integers can become Ratios, and both can become Floats.

 The arithmetic operators are (in order of precedence)
 - Exponentiation `^`